-- 2.2.1 Where a letter of termination of employment has already been received or where a letter of resignation has been submitted and accepted, the decision whether or not to submit or resubmit a case to the Committee on Library Personnel PolicyAppointment and Promotion Committee will be made by the Provost. - 2.2.2 Reconsideration of a non-mandatory case in the year immediately following disapproval\non-approval\of a promotion or tenure recommendation should only be requested on the basis of strong evidence that a substantially higher level of achievement has been reached in the intervening year.
-The resubmitted file should then be presented in two parts.

-Part I. An account of the professional status of the candidate when last considered, together with full documentation and supporting evidence, prepared according to the present norms (in which the confidentiality of solicited letters is preserved).
-This account will be divided into biographic and evaluative files.

-Part II.
-An account of the present professional status of the candidate containing a) a new curriculum vitae, b) updated departmental recommendation and, c) updated letter from the Director, d) new documentary materials, e) additional solicited letters of reference.
-This account will also contain a biographic file and an evaluative file and will be prepared according to the present norms for presenting such files.

-The two parts will be submitted by the Director to the Committee on Library Personnel Policy Appointment and Promotion Committee.

-2.2.3 Whether or not a resubmitted case merits a new review will depend on the cooperative evaluation of the contents of Parts I and II of the resubmitted file.
-The department makes its recommendation to the Committee on Library Personnel PolicyAppointment and Promotion Committee and the Committee will take into account whether a substantially higher level of achievement has been reached in the intervening year.
+- 2.2.1 Where a letter of termination of employment has already been received or where a letter of resignation has been submitted and accepted, the decision whether or not to submit or resubmit a case to the Committee on Library Personnel PolicyAppointment and Promotion Committee University Senate's Library Promotion and Tenure Committee will be made by the Provost. - 2.2.2 Reconsideration of a non-mandatory case in the year immediately following disapproval-non-approval of a promotion or tenure recommendation should only be requested on the basis of strong evidence that a substantially higher level of achievement has been reached in the intervening year.
+The resubmitted file should then be presented in two parts. - Part I. An account of the professional status of the candidate when last considered, together with full documentation and supporting evidence, prepared according to the present norms (in which the confidentiality of solicited letters is preserved).
+This account will be divided into biographic and evaluative files. - Part II.
+An account of the present professional status of the candidate containing a) a new curriculum vitae, b) updated departmental recommendation and, c) updated letter from the Director, d) new documentary materials, e) additional solicited letters of reference, and f) a statement from the Library Appointment and Promotion Committee.
+This account will also contain a biographic file and an evaluative file and will be prepared according to the present norms for presenting such files. - 2.2.3 Whether or not a resubmitted case merits a new review will depend on the cooperative evaluation of the contents of Parts I and II of the resubmitted file.
+The department Library Director submits this makes its recommendation to the Committee on Library Personnel PolicyAppointment and Promotion Committee University Senate's Library Promotion and Tenure Committee and the Committee will take into account whether a substantially higher level of achievement has been reached in the intervening year. - 2.2.4 If a case becomes mandatory within a year after a prior submission, the file should be constructed as indicated in 2.2.2 above. - 2.2.5 After two years, normal procedures for submission of candidacy files should be followed.

-Comment [JCA10]: i.e. "appropriate faculty group" of [University Libraries"", according to footnote 2.

-Comment [JCA11]: Substitute name of "appropriate faculty group" of UL

-Formatted: Font: Italia

-Comment [JCA12]: Means "appropriate faculty group [of UL], according to footnote 2.
+Comment [JCA10]: Means "appropriate faculty group [of UL], according to footnote 2.
 Clarify.